thelinuxpirate/dynamic-paper/README.md

 # dynamic-paper
-A dynamic wallpaper setter for Unix systems
+A dynamic wallpaper setter for Unix systems.

+The program can be ran as a script using scriptisto.